-We're proud of our animal welfare work and the accolades we've won.
-That's why we put them at the heart of our recent marketing campaigns rolled out in our stores, on social media and print publications.
-We now carry a high welfare logo on the pack that makes it clear that Waitrose & Partners is an "Award winning supermarket for animal welfare".
+We are proud of our animal welfare work and the accolades we have won.
+That is why we have put them at the heart of our recent marketing campaigns rolled out across our stores, on social media and print publications.
+We now carry a high welfare logo on the pack that makes it clear that Waitrose & Partners is "FIRST FOR ANIMAL WELFARE".

-We know how important our standards are to our customers so we aim to promote our credentials wherever possible.
+We know how important our standards are to our customers, so we aim to promote our credentials wherever possible.
 We also use in-store shelf branding information at a customer's point of sale to promote awards from Compassion in World Farming.
-We run numerous stories in our weekly newspaper Waitrose Weekend (circulation approx. 500,000) on animal welfare and also in our monthly magazine Waitrose Food.